khoinguyen-personal-git/Artificial_Intelligence_Python/README.md

-# Artificial_Intelligence_Python
+# Artificial_Intelligence_Python, branch Decision Tree
-This repository is used to practice coding AI algorithms.
+This branch is used to practice coding Decision Tree algorithm.